Sunii-999/intro2rust/README.md

 ## **Windows**

-On Windowss, the recommended way to install Rust is via `rustup-init.exe`.
+On Windows, the recommended way to install Rust is via `rustup-init.exe`.

 1. Download the installer from the official website: https://rustup.rs/
 2. Run the executable and follow the on-screen instructions.